Site Map

 Adrenogenital syndrome; 21-hydroxylase deficiency; CAH

 Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.
-Inherited means the traits are passed down from parent to child.
+Inherited means they are passed down from parent to child.

 Images